 Colorful bowls also make eating porridge exciting!
-These are our favorite bamboo kid’s bowls from Bobo & Boo.
+These are our favorite bamboo kid bowls from Bobo & Boo.

-- He can dither dip or spread the topping, so they are fun to eat.
+- You can dip or spread the topping.
+As such, they are fun to eat.

-If you ask my toddler, pancakes are his dream food for breakfast.
+If you ask my toddler, pancakes every day!

-As a mom, I love feeding my toddler pancakes for breakfast because it's so easy to add healthy ingredients into pancakes, and also on top of pancakes…that’s two ways you can boost the nutritional value of the breakfast.
+As a mom, I love feeding my toddler pancakes for breakfast.
+That's because it's so easy to add healthy ingredients into pancakes and also on top of pancakes.
+That's two ways you can boost the nutritional value of the breakfast.

-The best part is that pancakes can be frozen and defrosted as needed, so this busy mom can't complain.
+The best part is that pancakes can be frozen and defrosted as needed.
+This busy mom can't complain about that!

-Lastly, pancake recipes can be very forgiving, so you can let your toddler help measure the ingredients and mix the batter for you.
+Lastly, pancake recipes can be very forgiving.
+Because of that, you can let your toddler help measure the ingredients and mix the batter.